NotAlexNoyle/Eobard/README.md

 # Eobard
-Java application that reverses any given text.
-Built for practice.

-This task can be done in half the lines and much less complexity by using the "StringBuilder" calss, but I wanted to build it on my own to get un-rusty from basic Java, so the only thing I allowed myself to use was basic programmatic operations and ArrayList.
+This task can be done in much less lines and much less visual complexity by using the "StringBuilder" class, but I wanted to build it on my own to practice writing Java, so the only thing I allowed myself to use is basic programmatic operations.

+Changelog:

+- Version 2.0 - The much unexpected release!
+Eobard is now completely refactored and documented.
+This version eliminates the need for the "ArrayList" library, and now the only non-default library used is JOptionPane.
+I also fixed the readme a bit.
+- Version 1.0 - Initial Release

 Screenshots: